palewire/go-big-with-github-actions/docs/what-are-actions.md

 [![@ReutersJobs tasks](_static/reuters-jobs-task.png)](https://github.com/palewire/reuters-jobs/actions/runs/13483141005/job/37670903830)

 Reporters at top news organizations routinely use Actions to automate the collection, processing, analysis and publication of data.
-This class will teach you some of the techniques they use.
+This class will teach you some of their techniques.

-In the chapters that follow we'll teach you how you can automate your projects.
 We'll start with a simple example, then build up to more complex and powerful configurations.